-On July 4, 1776 the Continental Congress voted to approve the Declaration of Independence that established separation of the colonies from England.
-The Declaration did not establish new rights but simply re-affirmed the old rights that all Englishmen had under law.
-The rights of the colonials were already codified into English law.
-The Crown and Parliament were ignoring those rights and, through government force, were actually curtailing them.
-The Colonials were only fighting to keep their rights for themselves and their descendants.
+On July 2, 1776 the Continental Congress voted to declare independence from the English Crown.
+A committee of five men was selected to write the ordinance of secession and on July 4, 1776 the Congress voted to approve the Declaration of Independence that merely established separation of the colonies from England.
+Already in May, Virginia had declared its independence and was in the process of creating its own Constitution.
+Maryland declared independence as well.
+The Declaration was not a revolutionary document.
+It did not establish new rights but simply re-affirmed the old rights that all Englishmen had under law.
+The fights of the colonials were already codified into English law.